You are here

 Determining staff benefits on a real cost basis

-It may not be possible to determine in the proposal stage the actual configuration of staff benefits for a particular research project.
-Therefore, an estimator often is used, based on an average percentage of salaries committed to the project.
-However, if the mix of salaries for faculty and staff is distributed over a broad range (e.g., from $25,000 to $180,000), it may be appropriate to use several estimators to ensure that adequate funds for staff benefits are provided in the proposal budget.
+In the proposal stage, it may not be possible to determine the actual configuration of staff benefits for a particular research project.
+Therefore, an estimator often is used based on an average percentage of salaries committed to the project.
+However, if the mix of salaries for faculty and staff is distributed over a broad range (e.g., from $25,000 to $180,000), it may be appropriate to use several estimators to ensure adequate funds for staff benefits are provided in the proposal budget.

 Benefits percentages vary widely--from 25% for salaries of $180,000 to almost 81% for salaries of $24,000.
 One estimator often used in the past, 30%, had been the midpoint in previous ranges.
 Units are encouraged to examine recent benefit expenditures to determine if a different estimator or several estimators should be used.

 Also, see Graduate Student Research Assistants Salary and Benefit Costs